-3. Elaborate on your science explanations that explains your outcome or "winner" using scientific reasoning to explain the results.
+3. Elaborate on your science explanations that explains your outcome or "winner" independent variable using scientific reasoning and advanced complex vocabulary to explain the results.

 ____ Abstract - This will be required if you are a winning project going to the county fair, otherwise it is optional.
 This is a summary of your project that uses a specific type of form found at http://www.floridassef.net/wp-content/uploads/2009/12/2011abstract.pdf We will be working on this in class next week.

 School Name, City and State, Country